-GEO-1L - Physical Geology Laboratory 1 unit UC, CSU (C-ID GEOL 100L) (C-ID GEOL 101=GEO-1 + 1L) Prerequisite: None.
+GEO-1L - Physical Geology Laboratory

+(C-ID GEOL 100L) (C-ID GEOL 101=GEO-1 + 1L) UC, CSU

 Corequisite: Concurrent enrollment in or prior completion of GEO-1.

 This is a laboratory course designed to acquaint students with the concepts presented in Physical Geology (GEO-1.)
 Topics studied include, but are not limited to, topographic and geologic map reading, earthquake analysis, physical properties and identification of rocks and minerals, and the study of plate tectonics.
 54 hours laboratory.